VanessaTsang888/advanced-javascript-ES6/notes/advancedJavascriptES6.md

 1. Value vs. Reference Variable Assignment
 2. Closures
 3. Destructuring
-4. Spread Syntax (The Spread Operator)
+4. Spread Syntax/Operator: the '...' appears on the right-hand side of an assignment to expand an array into a list of elements.
-5. Rest Syntax (rest parameters)
+5. Rest Syntax (rest parameters) and rest operator.
-6. Array Methods
+6. Array Methods (filter, map, reduce, sort)
 7. Promises
 8. Async Await.